Enjoy a leisurely family ride on the cycle path along the shores of Tuggerah Lake.

 Turn around here if your kids are too young to cycle further (or you can’t persuade them to cycle further).
 Otherwise continue past Long Jetty until Chittaway Bay.

-The path continues along the lake and goes through pretty spots overlooking the lake and people’s backyards.
+The path continues along the lake and through pretty spots overlooking the lake and people’s backyards.

 You also come across a couple more playgrounds.